Benjamin Goethe: 2021 – Double campaign

 For the 2021 season, Goethe remained with the team, but this time competed in both the Endurance Cup and the GT World Challenge Europe Sprint Cup.

 He would be paired up alongside James Pull and Stuart Hall for the former championship.
-Their season started out strongly at the opening round in Monza, where Goethe and his teammates finshed sixth in the overall results, whilst taking a podium for the Silver Cup.
+Their season started out strongly at the opening round in Monza, where Goethe and his teammates finished sixth in the overall results, whilst taking a podium for the Silver Cup.
 Despite this ending up as the only podium of their campaign, the team took fifth in the Silver Cup, with an impressive charge up the field at the Barcelona season finale being a particular highlight of Goethe's season.

 In the latter series, Goethe experienced a mixed campaign, scoring only two points finishes but taking one podium in Race 2 at Misano, which put the Dane 21st overall.
 He summed up his season as having been "challenging", but also described it as a positive learning experience.